71 Tauri

 71 Tauri is a suspected triple star system in the zodiac constellation Taurus, located 146 light years from the Sun.
 It is visible to the naked eye as a faint, yellow-white hued star with an apparent visual magnitude of +4.48.
 The star is moving further away from the Earth with a heliocentric radial velocity of +38 km/s.
 It is a member of the Hyades open cluster.

-The primary component is an F-type main-sequence star with a stellar classification of F0 V. It is a Delta Scuti variable with an amplitude of 0.02 in magnitude and a frequency of 0.16 d−1.
+The primary component is an F-type main-sequence star with a stellar classification of F0 V. In 1979, Stephen Horan discovered that 71 Tauri is a variable star.
+It was given its variable star designation, V777 Tauri, in 1981.
+It is a Delta Scuti variable with an amplitude of 0.02 in magnitude and a frequency of 0.16 d−1.
 This star has about 1.94 times the mass of the Sun and 3.34 times the Sun's radius.
 It has a projected rotational velocity of 192 km s−1, for an estimated rotation period of 14.2 days.
 Extreme ultraviolet flares have been observed coming from this star's hot corona, and it is the second brightest X-ray source in the Hyades.